Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/writingaddons/_index.md

 section about parameters in the [metadata]({{< relref metadata>}}) documentation for details.

-Once specified in the metadata file, the parameters can be configured by the end-user and the configured values can be accessed by the Addon scripts.
+Once specified in the metadata file, the parameters can be configured by the end-user and the configured values can be accessed by the ABB free@home Addons.

 For example to configure the `port` of the http server used above, you can use the following metadata snippet: